FleogendePigge/EliteMissionRadar/README.md

 Testing showed that approximately 5 FPS is required to reliably scan mission boards during rapid scrolling.

+(If 75 tasks are scrolled through within 4 seconds, then 75/4 = 18.75 tasks must be filtered per second.
+The task panel displays 5 tasks simultaneously (selected tasks change color and become indistinguishable, so 6-1=5).
+Therefore, the minimum FPS is 18.75/5 = 3.75.
+Considering that the screen might refresh during screenshotting and become indistinguishable, the screenshot frequency should be at least 1.5 times higher, meaning an FPS of at least 3.75 * 1.5 = 5.625 is safer.)

 The scanner therefore prioritizes maintaining a stable scan rate above this threshold rather than maximizing raw FPS.

 ## Major Cost Contributors